 Captions embedded in video are typically used for broadcast video files such as ProRes, MPEG-2, and MXF.
 The captions are embedded directly into the video file instead of being saved to a separate file.
 CaptionMaker does not convert one type of video to another.
-This conversion is called transcoding and can be done in other Telestream software such as Episode Pro or Vantage.
+This conversion is called transcoding and can be done in other Telestream applications such as Telestream Cloud or Vantage.